Who is Chris Taylor? Meet Love Island's 'full package' who can move his eyebrows

 What has Chris Taylor been up to in the villa?

-Chris and his famous brows have made an impression in the villa, with Chris unafraid to ruffle feathers.
+Chris and his famous brows have made an impression in the villa.

 He annoyed Anton by choosing his partner Belle to go on a date, alongside Maura.